Why distressed M&A is front of mind for dealmakers

 By AnsaradaTue Oct 20 2020Debt raising / restructuring, Mergers and acquisitions, Due diligence and dealmaking, Advisors, Industry news and trends, CEO-CFO, Investors

-The current deal climate, marked by uncertainty, has meant that dealmakers have had to adapt – and in many cases put transactional activity on hold.
-But despite the long-term impacts of the pandemic which have yet to play out, the fundamentals of M&A as a means to boost value and growth are not likely to change.
+Deal climates that marked by uncertainty force dealmakers to adapt – and in many cases put transactional activity on hold.
+But despite the long-term impacts of the post-pandemic landscape, the fundamentals of mergers and acquisitions as a means to boost value and growth are not likely to change.

 Negotiations and risk assessment will continue in this environment, albeit with renewed emphasis on in-depth due diligence processes and built-in adjustment mechanisms for valuation.